pangeo-forge/pangeo-forge-recipes/docs/pangeo_forge_cloud/pr_checks_reference.md

 ````

-where `abcdefg` will be replaced with the actual SHA of your PR's latest commit, and `{recipe_run_id}` will be replaced with an integer value uniquely idenfying the newly created recipe run.
+where `abcdefg` will be replaced with the actual SHA of your PR's latest commit, and `{recipe_run_id}` will be replaced with an integer value uniquely identifying the newly created recipe run.
 If your PR defines more than one recipe, the comment notification will include additional bullet points, one for each recipe in the PR.

 ```{note}
 The link in the above example comment does not resolve to a real webpage, because it does not have a `{recipe_run_id}` assigned to it.
 Please refer to